Winning Lead Generation Tips for Tech Manufacturers and Resellers

 ABM is the Way to Go

-Account-based marketing (ABM) remains a top-performing strategy and a lot of B2B industries swear on its effectiveness, and B2B tech is no exception.
+Account-based marketing (ABM) remains a top-performing strategy, and a lot of B2B industries swear by its effectiveness; B2B tech is no exception.

 ABM allows companies to create highly personalized campaigns that target ideal customer profiles and ensure brand messaging resonates deeply with the proper accounts.
 Instead of trying to capture the attention of a lot of people, ABM focuses on small, high-value segments, delivering tailored experiences to increase conversion.